HQSquantumsimulations/qoqo/README.md

 ## Citation

-If you use **qoqo**, please cite by including the URL of this github repository or as per the provided BibTeX entry:
+If you use **qoqo**, please cite it by including the URL of this github repository, or using the provided BibTeX entry:

 ```
 @misc{qoqo2021,